 As soon as practicable, counsel in a civil case should conduct an Attorney Planning Meeting under Fed.
 R. Civ.
 P. 26(f).
-The Attorney Planning Meeting Report form should be completed and filed with the court promptly thereafter (and no later than 9 days in advance of any Initial Pretrial (IPT) Scheduling Conference).
+The Attorney Planning Meeting Report form should be completed and filed with the court promptly thereafter (and no later than 42 days after any defendant has been served or 28 days after any defendant has appeared, whichever is earlier).
 A draft Proposed Scheduling Order in word processing format should be simultaneously submitted via e-mail as described later with the exception of Judge Jenkins and Judge Sam.
 (Judge Jenkins and Judge Sam handle their own civil scheduling.)

 The standard forms on the court's web site should be used.
 Consult the web site to obtain the most recent forms.

 Also download and submit Proposed Scheduling Order (below)

 Proposed Scheduling Order

 Please use the Attorney Planning Meeting event in CM/ECF to docket the Attorney Planning Meeting Report form.